 For more information about humidifiers, check out our post, Humidifiers for Houseplants!

-Dry your clothes in the apartment
+Dry your clothes in the flat

 Instead of putting your clothes in the dryer or drying them in a boiler room, you can dry them near your plants, space permitting.
 Water evaporating during the drying process will increase the humidity in the room.